Nyveruus/Nyveruus/README.md

 ## Notable Projects in C

+- [mTLS Chat](https://github.com/Nyveruus/systems-programming/tree/main/projects/networking/mtls-chat) — CLI mutual TLS chat with OpenSSL, selectable as server or client at runtime.
+All parties must present valid certificates signed by a common CA. Server multiplexes up to 100 client sockets and STDIN with poll(); minimum TLS protocol version for the handshake is TLS 1.3.
+On connect clients print the TLS session ticket and the server prints the client's IP.
+Continuation project of "TCP Server & Client"

-- [Keylogger](https://github.com/Nyveruus/security-research/tree/main/offensive-security/tools/keylogger) — Kernel-level keylogger that records a keyboard event file in /dev/input and then exfiltrates over TCP.
+- [Keylogger](https://github.com/Nyveruus/security-research/tree/main/offensive-security/tools/keylogger) — Kernel-level keylogger.
+Records a keyboard event file in /dev/input and then exfiltrates over TCP.
 It reads the stream into input_event structs (from linux/input.h) for parsing and recording.
 It includes detection and prevention in the README

-- [SYN Scanner](https://github.com/Nyveruus/systems-programming/tree/main/projects/networking/port-scanner) — TCP port scanner that never completes the handshake.
-It implements a detached thread for listening for SYN-ACKS and printing the open ports, while another thread is in charge of creating and dispatching SYN packets with a raw socket.
-The raw socket and manual SYN packet construction are necessary for never comleting the 3-way TCP handshake, and IP/TCP headers along with their checksums must and are manually computed when building the packets.

-- [Packet Sniffer](https://github.com/Nyveruus/systems-programming/tree/main/projects/networking/packet-sniffer) — Records frames accross all interfaces (or used specified), writes to a rolling 2hr .pcap file readable in tcpdump or Wireshark.
+- [Packet Sniffer](https://github.com/Nyveruus/systems-programming/tree/main/projects/networking/packet-sniffer) — Records frames across all interfaces (or user-specified), writes to a rolling 2hr .pcap file readable in tcpdump or Wireshark.
 It operates as a systemd service through install and uninstall Bash scripts.
 It catches all frames at the socket level after setting promisc mode with ioctl.
 Filtering occurs at a higher level with if_indextoname() and comparing to argv.
 A PCAP global header is written on each initialization of the PCAP file and PCAP packet headers are implemented after every recv()

+- [SYN Scanner](https://github.com/Nyveruus/systems-programming/tree/main/projects/networking/port-scanner) — TCP port scanner that never completes the handshake.
+It implements a detached thread for listening for SYN-ACKS and printing the open ports, while another thread is in charge of creating and dispatching SYN packets with a raw socket.
+The raw socket and manual SYN packet construction are necessary for never completing the 3-way TCP handshake, and IP/TCP headers along with their checksums are manually computed when building the packets.

 - [HTTP Server](https://github.com/Nyveruus/systems-programming/tree/main/projects/networking/http-server) — HTTP/1.1 static file server with MIME support.
 It uses an accept and then thread model.
 Uses TCP socket and parses HTTP GET methods with regex.
-If indicated file in GET returns a fd, then 200 ok is returned along with the file.
-If no file is found, then 404 is returned.
+If the requested file is found, a 200 ok is returned along with the file; otherwise 404

 - [TCP Server & Client](https://github.com/Nyveruus/systems-programming/tree/main/projects/networking/tcp-suite) — Poll based TCP chat, server broadcasts to all clients, handles up to 100 concurrent connections.
 Client connections and disconnections are tracked with poll